 A discussion between Harold Thornbro and Natalie about some of their favorite perennials for the the homestead.
-Harrold asks how these perrenials are taught during Wild Abundance’s PDC and Earthskills and Permaculture Immersion (these could be links).
+Harold asks how these perennials are taught during Wild Abundance’s PDC and Earthskills and Permaculture Immersion.

-A discussion of the “Living Skills Immersion,” a precursor to the current Earthskills and Permaculture Immersion (link), which revolutionized the connection between permaculture and primitive skills.
+A discussion of the “Living Skills Immersion,” a precursor to the current Earthskills and Permaculture Immersion, which revolutionized the connection between permaculture and primitive skills.